isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution102.md

 N.A. for non-SMEs

 ### Things to Note
+Mandatory:
+- Robotic arms of various axis (e.g., 2-axis, 4-axis, 6-axis, 8-axis etc.)
+- Robotic arms of various payload i.e. weight that a robot arm can lift, including weight of the end of arm tooling (EOAT)

 Support excludes end-effectors, sensors, programming and integration cost

 Additional criteria:
 - Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
 - The purchase of pre-owned/used equipment is not supportable.

 ### Contact Information
 N.A.